MaudGM/From-story-to-history-the-personal-archive-of-a-French-priest/README.md

-# A French priest personal archive - When individual trajectories meet history: An electronic transcription
+# HIStory.
+When individual trajectories meet history -  A French priest personal archive: An electronic transcription

 This is a sample of a potentially larger digitization project that aims at creating a research portal where personal archives become the main point of entry for a more